0gregory0/0gregory0/README.md

 - 👋 Hi, I’m [@0gregory0](https://linktr.ee/o.gregory.o)
 - 👀 I’m interested in Data Science: AI and ML
-- 🌱 I’m currently learning back end web development with Django
+- 🌱 I’m currently learning back-end web development with Django
 - 💞️ I’m looking to collaborate on web app projects with a social impact
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/gregory-opondi-03b98b197/).

 <!---
 0gregory0/0gregory0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.